hobbyquaker/node-movehub/README.md

 - [ ] Emit tilt sensor events
 - [ ] Connect to multiple Move Hubs
 - [x] API Docs
+- [ ] Command wrappers behaving like the command blocks in the app (specific for "Franky the Cat", "Vernie the Robot" etc)

 ## API